Naturhistoriska/swedishbirdrecoveries/docker-compose/README.md

 2. [ ] Test: reboot the machine, service starts

+# fagel3.nrm.se

+## flow from the database, to the csv-file
+WIP

+1. time 22:30; csv-file from the database is generated every evening
+2. time 00:00; timestamp on  the 'aterfynd'-directory

-# Observe : URL to fagel3.nrm.se is hardcoded
+Observe : URL to fagel3.nrm.se is hardcoded in one of the R-classes

 https://github.com/naturhistoriska/swedishbirdrecoveries/blob/master/R/update.R#L23